 I remember this game coming out and being that I was not old enough to buy it alone, I needed to have a parent with me to approve my purchase (shoutout to you Mom).
 The second I came home, I played it non-stop hours on end.

 Was I good at it?
 Nope but I still enjoyed logging online and playing with my friends.
 Outside of the online, the single-story campaign was amazing, where you play different characters that all intertwined together towards the end of the story.

 When I first heard about this game, I was interested in the route this story was going.
 It is based in the 1940s and you play as Cole Phelps, a detective for the LAPD and former War hero.

-The game combines the elements the interrogations with high-paced action of chases, combat and gunfights.
+The game combines the elements of the interrogations with high-paced action of chases, combat, and gunfights.
 An overall great game that is one of my favorites Rockstar has developed.

 3. NFL Street 2

 NFL Street 2 combined backyard football with crazy and unrealistic animations but man what a fun game.

 Unlike a regular NFL game, you can only select seven players and they had to play both sides of the ball which was fun to see guys like Peyton Manning play on the defensive side of the field.